AdiD858/ETL_Data_Quality/README.md

 ## 📦 Technologies Used

 - **Docker**: Container orchestration tool that manages all project services.
-- **Apache NiFi**: Used for data ingestion, ETL pipeline creation, and metadata management.
 - **MinIO**: S3-compatible object storage for saving files in various formats (CSV, Parquet).
 - **PySpark**: Big data processing and validation using the Spark distributed engine.
 - **Apache Airflow**: Workflow scheduling and orchestration for automated data pipelines.